 Please note that the message from the Chair is updated at the end of each fiscal year to provide current information on the Board.

-– The Board said farewell to Dr. Michael Moffatt who served as Board physician for twelve years and Dr. Fran Booth who completed the neurological assessments for children for eighteen years.
-The long service and commitment of these physicians has been very important to the Board’s work.
+The Board said farewell to Dr. Stefan Pacin who completed the neurological assessments for adults for 13+ years.
+His long service and commitment has been important to the Board’s work.

 Margaret Wanlin, Chairperson